isomerpages/jointpoly-polyforum/_about/Overview.md

 of Singapore’s governance and instil a sense of active citizenship and leadership in society.</p>
 <p>Singapore Polytechnic is hosting the Polytechnic Forum 2025.
 A total of
-500 polytechnic students will converge over six days, with the pre-forum happening on 12 Sep 2025 and a 5 day programme from 15 to 19 Sep 2025.</p>
+500 polytechnic students will converge over 6 days, with the pre-forum happening on 12 Sep 2025 and a 5 day programme from 15 to 19 Sep 2025.</p>
 <p>Polytechnic Forum 2025 serves as a platform for students to generate fresh
 ideas, grounded in reflection and collaboration.
 Through this process,